rustyx/nobuzz/README.md

 * Animations might be less smooth (not a big deal on older laptops)
 * Some applications might not function properly (please open a ticket if you find one)

-Note also that there are other ways to increase timer resolution, and some applications that really need a high timer resolution (e.g. virtualization software) will still be able to do that.
+Note also that there are other ways to increase system timer resolution, e.g. via a device driver, and some applications (e.g. virtualization software) will still be able to do that.